-Trump’s Team Promotes Punishment For Hillary: Her Attempt At Manipulating Election Makes Putin’s Small Potatoes?
-(Opinion)
+Trump’s Team Promotes Punishment For Hillary: Her Alleged Attempt At Manipulating Election Makes Putin’s Small Potatoes?
+[Opinion]

 — Fox News (@FoxNews) December 31, 2016

 Sean Spicer appeared on ABC’s This Week and he was quick to cut off the questions about the Russians hacking into U.S. servers.
-He deflected any talk of Russia attempting to influence a Trump win by hacking U.S. servers.
+He deflected any talk of Russia allegedly attempting to influence a Trump win by hacking U.S. servers.
 He did this by holding Hillary as the much bigger culprit when it came to attempts at manipulating election results.
 He also said that this incident just highlights how the Democrats need to do a better job with their IT security because he sees this as a problem if people are trying to hack it, according to Politicus USA.

-Spicer tosses Hillary Clinton into the manipulation pool’s deep end with her attempt at swaying the election her way, which he sees as a much more serious offense than what Putin is being accused of.
+Spicer tosses Hillary Clinton into the manipulation pool’s deep end with her alleged attempt at swaying the election her way, which he sees as a much more serious offense than what Putin is being accused of.
 As far as Spicer is concerned, he sees Hillary getting the debate questions ahead of the primary debate as a blatant attempt to manipulate the election.

 Spicer was able to deflect questions on Putin and the sanctions Obama has put forth by focusing on Hillary gaining access to the debate questions.
 This gave her an edge by knowing the questions ahead of time during her debates with Trump.
-Spicer was referring to Hillary being handed the primary debate questions by the former Democratic National Committee Chairperson, Donna Brazille, who was is also a former CNN commentator.
+Spicer was referring to Hillary being handed the primary debate questions by the former Democratic National Committee chairperson, Donna Brazille, who is also a former CNN commentator.

 As seen in the video below, Harry Reid is just one of the politicians who believe that Putin had a hand in getting Trump into the White House.
 He discussed this during a speech he gave in early December.
 At the time he was calling for FBI Director James Comey’s resignation over this.
-He claims Comey had information that Russia hacked into U.S. servers “seeking to tip” the election Trump’s way, according to the Guardian.
+He claims Comey had information that Russia hacked into U.S. servers “seeking to tip” the election Trump’s way, according to The Guardian.

 All the information on Putin’s alleged involvement in a hacking scheme has not been gathered, Spicer said.
 He claims that his team is still receiving information on this.
-Then he turned it around and said “When are we going to start talking about the other side of this, which is what Hillary did to influence the election?
+Then he turned it around and said, “When are we going to start talking about the other side of this, which is what Hillary did to influence the election?
 Is she being punished in anyway?”

 Trump and his team aren’t putting much faith in the claims being made about Russia orchestrating a hacking event under the direction of Putin.
-Trump has not only shared his doubt about this happening with the public, he has also suggested dropping the matter.
+Trump has not only shared his doubt about this happening with the public, but he has also suggested dropping the matter.

 Americans are Happily Excited about the New Year and #DonaldTrump 's Inauguration @TrumpInaugural @transition2017 #MakeAmericaGreatAgain pic.twitter.com/hRPuN6B1ES